VenugopalKadimi/PomoSprint/README.md

 # Pomodoro Timer Desktop Application

-A simple and minimalistic Windows desktop application designed to help users effectively practice the Pomodoro Technique for improved productivity and focus.
+A simple unique UI, minimalistic and effective Windows desktop application designed to help users effectively practice the Pomodoro Technique for improved productivity and focus.

-This App require .Net 6 or above.
+This App was developed in .Net 6 or above.

 ## Table of Contents